-The items listed below will help you on your journey to weaning your baby off breastfeeding.
+The items listed below will help you on your journey to weaning your toddler off breastfeeding.

 Your baby’s first year of life doesn’t have to break the bank.

-3. Suction Bowl – Suction bowls are revolutionary because they stop your chid picking up their bowl and throwing the whole thing on the floor.
+- Suction Bowl – Suction bowls are revolutionary because they stop your child picking up their bowl and throwing the whole thing on the floor.

-7. High Chair – Handy so that your baby can sit down to eat.
+- High Chair – Handy so that your baby can sit down to eat with minimal distraction.

-8. Nuby Mesh Feeder – These are really handy because you can let you baby eat snacks without worrying about choking on small parts
+- Mesh Food Feeder – These are really handy because you can let your baby eat snacks without worrying about choking on small bits of food.